 Iodinated contrast with a concentration of no more than 240 mg of iodine per mL 5.

 A very dilute (1/200 to 1/250) solution of gadolinium-containing MRI contrast agent is used in sterile saline (reaching a concentration of 0.0020–0.0025 mmol/mL) 5.
-Some centres may use a mixture of normal saline and local anaesthetic as this has been shown to reduce artifact and periprocedural pain 6.
+Some centers may use a mixture of normal saline and local anesthetic as this has been shown to reduce artifact and periprocedural pain 6.
 A typical solution may be (but this will vary by institution) 7: